MeherNaaz19/RAG-Document-Chatbot/concepts.md

 In this project I used `all-MiniLM-L6-v2` from the `sentence-transformers` library.
 It converts any text into a 384-dimensional vector (a list of 384 numbers).
 It runs completely locally on CPU, no API needed.

 ---
+## What is FAISS?

+FAISS stands for Facebook AI Similarity Search.
+It's a library that stores vectors and lets you search through them extremely fast.

+Think of it like a database, but instead of searching for exact matches, it searches for the *closest* matches based on vector distance.
+When you ask a question, FAISS finds the document chunks whose vectors are closest to your question's vector , those are the most semantically relevant chunks.

+I used `IndexFlatL2` which calculates Euclidean distance between vectors.
+It's the simplest index type — good for small datasets like the 50-100 chunks we get from a typical PDF.

+---